 - You will be better the next time.

-- You can do anything if you put your mind into it.
+- Anything is possible for you, if you put your mind into it.

 - You are capable of so much.